-To receive a standard high school diploma students must achieve a 2.0 grade point average and pass the 10th grade FSA or provide satisfactory proof of attaining concordant score with FSA passing scores as specified I S.1008.22(10).
+To receive a standard high school diploma students must achieve a 2.0 grade point average and meet required state testing or progress monitoring requirements per state statute.

 - Beginning with the 2012-2013 school year, if a student transfers to a Florida public high school from out of country, out of state, a private school, or a home education program and the student's transcript shows a credit in Algebra I, the student must pass the statewide, standardized Algebra I EOC assessment in order to earn a standard high school diploma unless the student earned a comparative score, passes an approved statewide assessment in Algebra I administered by the transferring entity, or passed the approved statewide mathematics assessment the transferring entity used to satisfy the requirements of the Elementary and Secondary Education Act, 20 U.S.C. s.6301. - If a student's transcript shows a credit in high school reading or English Language Arts II or III, in order to earn a standard high school diploma, the student must take and pass the grade 10 ELA Assessment or earn a concordant score, or obtain an assessment waiver. - If a transfer student's transcript shows a final course grade and/or course credit in Algebra I, Geometry, Biology I, Civics or United States History, the transferring course final grade and/or credit shall be honored without the student taking the requisite statewide, standardized EOC assessment and without the assessment results constituting 30 percent of the student's final course grade.